cubicflow/allisonmuller/_drafts/the-science-of-opioids-for-attorneys-part-1.md

   - toxicology
 ---

 The science behind opioids is complex but there are a few key points for attorneys to know for their opioid-related cases (eg, medical malpractice, personal injury, criminal cases).
-This video is the first in a series of tutorials about the science of opioids...
+This video is the first in a series of tutorials about the science of opioids…

+`{% include youtubeplayer.html id=XHhfaHvkqMA&amp;t=2s%}`

+&nbsp;